 The Reports page opens and shows a report using default settings, displaying all costs for the current month, grouped by service.

-When you are viewing the Reports page, if the Gemini for Google Cloud API is already enabled in a Google Cloud project where you have adequate project permissions to use Gemini assistants, you see the Gemini Cloud Assist in Cloud Billing features on the Reports page:
+When you're viewing the Reports page, if the Gemini Cloud Assist API is already enabled in a Google Cloud project where you have adequate project permissions to use Gemini assistants, you see the Gemini Cloud Assist in Cloud Billing features on the Reports page:

 What you can do if Gemini is not enabled in billing reports